-The lower Indians "make their medicine," in some particulars, differently from those farther east.
-Their professed objects are to obtain present relief, if not a radical cure; to make his exit more easy if the patient dies, and that his soul may be rendered capable of performing its journey to its far distant and happy country, and also to assuage the sorrow of surviving relatives.
-The process is simple, and occupies five or six hours.
-The patient is laid upon a bed of mats and blankets, sometimes a little elevated, and surrounded by a frame work.
-Two "medicine men" place themselves upon this frame, and commence a chant in low long-drawn tones, each holding a wand in his hand, three or four feet long, with which they beat upon the frame, keeping time with their tune.
+lars, differently from those farther east.
+Their professed object is to obtain present relief, if not a radical cure; to assuage the sorrow of the relatives if the patient dies, that he may die more easily, and his soul may be rendered more capable of performing its journey to its far distant and hap-The process is simple, and occupies five or py country.
+The patient is laid upon a bed of mats and or six hours. blankets, sometimes a little elevated, and surrounded by a Two "medicine men" place themselves upon frame work. this frame, and commence a chant in a low, long-drawn voice, each holding a wand in his hand, three or four feet long, with which they beat upon the frame, keeping time with their tune.
 They gradually increase the loudness and the movement of their medicine song, with a correspondent use of their wand, until the noise becomes almost deafening, and undoubtedly often hurries the patient out of the world.
-During this time the near relations affect indifference to the condition of the sick person, lest their anxiety should counteract the influence of the charm, and they are generally employed about their common business, the women in making mats, baskets, and moccasons; and the men loitering about, smoking, or conversing upon common subjects.
-In some cases, especially if their confidence in the medicine man is small, they manifest much affliction and concern; and in all cases after the person dies, they make great lamentation.
+During this time the near relations appear to be perfectly indifferent to the condition of the sick person, lest their anxiety should affect the influence of the charm, and they are generally employed about their common business, the women in making mats, baskets and moccasons ; and the men lolling about, smoking, or conversing upon common subjects.
+In some cases, especially, if their confidence in the medicine man is small, they manifest much affliction and concern; and in all cases after the person dies, they make great lamentation.

-I have already mentioned the practice of the lower nations of flattening their heads and piercing their noses.
-But another reported custom, of having pieces of sea-horse's tusks, or oval pieces of wood an inch and a half long and an inch wide, inserted into a hole in their upper lip, made for the purpose, is not correct in regard to any of the Indians in this section of country.
-Captain Beechy mentions it as a common practice from Norton's Island and northward; which was noticed by Deshnow, as long ago as 1648, that this ornament was worn by men and women about Prince William's sound, and which custom, Captain B. says, is common the whole distance along the western shores of America, as far as California.
-I saw some specimens of this ornament, or rather deformity, which were worn by the natives at Millbank Sound.
+I have already mentioned the practice of the lower Indians of flattening their heads and piercing their noses.
+But another reported custom, of having pieces of sea-horse's tusks, or oval pieces of wood an inch and a half long and an inch wide, inserted into a hole in their under lip, made for the purpose, is not correct in regard to any of the Indians in this section of country.
+Captain Beechy mentions this, as a common practice from Norton's island and northward; which was noticed by Deshnow, as long ago as 1648, worn by men, and by women about Prince William's sound, and which custom, Captain B. says, is common the whole distance along the western shores of America, as far as California.
+I saw some specimens of this ornament, or rather deformity, which were worn by the Indians at Millbank Sound.